 Feel drained at work when...

-Their boss expects them to follow strict procedures.
+Their boss expects them to follow orders without question.

 Email communication tips

-Feedback should be direct, actionable, and focused on the most important points.
+Feedback should be specific and focused on the most critical points.

 When people experience pain, stress, or dissatisfaction, it can usually be attributed to energy-draining activities.
 Therefore, it’s important to know what kinds of activities energize each personality type and what activities drain them.